akilamaithri/akilamaithri.github.io/people.md

 # Team

-View all the awesome people who work at Research lab.
+View all the awesome people who work at SPINE Research Group.